nitesho4/Packers-Movers/README.md

 4. Usage
 Upon deployment, users can access the Packers and Movers website through their web browser.
 Navigate through the various sections of the website using the menu or links provided.
 Users can explore service offerings, request quotes, access moving resources, and engage with customer support as needed.

+5. Contributing
+We welcome contributions from the community to enhance the functionality and user experience of our website.
+If you're interested in contributing, please refer to the contribution guidelines outlined in the repository.
+We appreciate all forms of contributions, including bug fixes, feature enhancements, and documentation improvements.